iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

       localhost:8080 inference.GRPCInferenceService.ModelInfer
       ```

-Note that the model version responding to each inference request can be determined from the `modelName` field of the response.
+Note that the model version responding to each inference request is noted in the response header `mm-vmodel-id`.
+In the requests above, we display only the response code and this header.

 ## Deploy a candidate model